kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-A metric tracking the number of requests using the `drop=metadata.managedFields` parameter would be useful.
+A metric counting requests that use the `drop=metadata.managedFields` parameter would help measure adoption during Alpha/Beta graduation.
+Its long-term value is limited, so it may be a temporary adoption signal rather than a permanent metric.

 ### Dependencies